dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 In this design, we introduce a new NuGet package that supersedes `System.Reactive` (much as `System.Reactive` superseded `Rx-Main` back in Rx v4.0).
 This new package would essentially be `System.Reactive` with all the UI-specific functionality removed.
 We would add new per-UI-framework packages and the UI-specific functionality would move into these.
 We would continue to build and publish `System.Reactive`, which would become a facade, containing nothing but type forwarders. `System.Reactive` would continue to support the same targets.
 Its use would be deprecated, but we would likely continue to support it for a very long time—we still build the type facades that were added to enable pre-great-unification code to continue to use the older package structure.

-The main appeal of this option was that it offered a fairly quick fix for the main problem in this ADR.
-We could immediately publish a package that made Rx's core functionality available in a way that would definitely not add any unwanted UI framework references.
-Before we discovered the [workaround](#the-workaround), we thought we needed a solution urgently, because there didn't seem to be any way to work around the problems that this ADR addresses.
-This seemed like the fastest way to get to that point.
-However, now that we have a workaround, this removes the time pressure.
+One significant appeal of this option is that it offers a fairly quick fix for the main problem in this ADR.
+We could immediately publish a package that makes Rx's core functionality available in a way that would definitely not add any unwanted UI framework references.

 The biggest downside of this approach is that it's yet another change in how to use Rx.NET, so this conflicts with the constraint of [minimizing confusion](#minimize-confusion-as-far-as-possible).
-If it had been the only way to unblock projects that wanted to use Rx.NET on `net6.0-windows.10.*` targets without bringing in WPF and Windows Forms, this might have been an acceptable downside.
-But that availability of a workaround effectively removes this option's unique upside, at which point the downside looks less acceptable.
+In particular, it creates the potential to have references to two different versions of Rx: as a result of transitive references you could end up depending on `System.Reactive` 6 and `System.Reactive.Net` 7, and if the application then tries to use Rx itself, there will be compiler errors due to ambiguous extension methods.
+It's easy to resolve: the application just needs to add a reference to `System.Reactive` 7 and the problem will go away, but we would once again be creating baffling problems for people which they'd then have to work out how to fix.

+When we thought a workaround existed for dealing with the current problem, this downside looked like too high a price to pay.
+However, we now know about problems with the workaround.
+Alternatives that avoid this rename are all either unworkable or problematic, so this might be the least bad option.

 This was discussed at https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557014 and we built  a prototype on https://github.com/dotnet/reactive/pull/2034 (back before we knew about the workaround).